-Using my University email ensures you get a response and the course run smoothly.
+Using my University email for general and urgent communication ensures you get a response and the course run smoothly.
 During periods of inclement weather, check your email and Bb the night before, and the morning of class to see if it has been cancelled.